KunalC-1/Movieholic-OTT-Platform/README.md

 # Movieholic-OTT-Platform
-An OTT platform for streaming movies or series developed using MERN stack
+An OTT platform for streaming movies or series developed using MERN stack.